-- Adhere to the highest standards of integrity and honesty in all public and personal activities to inspire public confidence and trust. - Strive for personal and professional excellence and encourage the professional development of associates and students. - Strive for the highest standards of professional competence, fairness, impartiality, efficiency, effectiveness, and fiscal responsibility. - Avoid any interest or activity which is in conflict with the performance of the responsibilities of your role. - Promote the public interest and avoid personal gain or profit from the performance of duties and responsibilities. - Support diversity and equality in providing volunteer opportunities.
+- Adhere to the highest standards of integrity and honesty in all public and personal activities to inspire public confidence and trust. - Strive for personal and professional excellence and encourage the professional development of associates and students. - Strive for the highest standards of professional competence, fairness, impartiality, efficiency, effectiveness, and fiscal responsibility. - Avoid any interest or activity which is in conflict with the performance of job responsibilities. - Promote the public interest and avoid personal gain or profit from the performance of job duties and responsibilities. - Support equal employment opportunities.